shazraz/PID-Controller/README.md

 The initial choice of parameters, {Kp, Ki, Kd}, for the steering controller was {0.5, 0, 0} which resulted in large oscillations of the vehicle as expected.
 This was reduced to {0.1, 0, 0} which reduced the magnitude of steering angles initially but the oscillations remained.
 A differential term was then introduced giving a parameter set of {0.1, 0, 1.0} which was able to successfully navigate the track without any issues.

 The speed was then increased in increments of 10mph resulting in oscillations becoming more visible at higher speeds.
 The proportional term was therefore slightly reduced and the differential term increased resulting in a parameter set of {0.09, 0, 1.2} at a speed of 60mph which resulted in satisfactory performance.
 The speed reduction was set to 45.

+Finally a small integral term was introduced to account for any biases that may exist which had a very subtle effect on the vehicle performance.
+In particular, mild overshoots were observed at certain turns.
+The final choice of parameters is as follows:

+Speed Controller: {0.2, 0, 0.1}
+Steer Controller: {0.09, 0.0001, 1.2}
+Max Speed: 30 - 70 mph
+Speed Reduction: 45 mph